LoopKit/loopdocs/docs/browser/other-apps.md

     ![dialog for entering a new secret](img/repeat-secret-dialog.png){width="500"}
     {align="center"}

-Once all six <code>Secrets</code> are added, proceed to the first Action to validate your secrets.

 Be sure to [Add Variable](prepare-fork.md#add-variable){: target="_blank" } to the repository as well as `Secrets` to enable automatic certificate creation.

+Once the <code>Secrets</code> and `Variable` are added, proceed to the first Action to validate your secrets.

 ## Validate <code>Secrets</code>